Azure/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/Get-AzureADMSGroup.md

 # Get-AzureADMSGroup

 ## SYNOPSIS
-Gets information about groups in Azure AD (via MS Graph).
+Gets information about groups in the Microsoft Entra ID (via MS Graph).

 ## SYNTAX